Fish Pathogen Monitoring Studies

 Annual reports for Bureau of Reclamation funded studies for 2015 onwards are available.
 Please contact Sascha Hallett (halletts@oregonstate.edu).
 Annual reports are submitted June 1 the year after the research year.

-Annual Klamath River fish health workshop
+Annual Klamath River Fish Health Workshop

 The general KRFHW schedule will be as follows:

-Workshop: Wednesday May 17th (9am-5pm).
+Workshop: Tuesday May 21st (9am-5pm).
 Full day, public forum during which Klamath River fish health research updates, overviews, and presentations will be shared with an open forum Q & A session.
 Presentations will be basin-wide.
-Plans for 2023 and beyond will also be shared.
-The May 17 workshop will be open to the public to promote an open exchange of information, and attendance for all is free.
+Plans for 2024 and beyond will also be shared.
+The May 21 workshop will be open to the public to promote an open exchange of information, and attendance for all is free, however, we do request that you register your intention to attend on this spreadsheet.

-Project Planning Session: Thursday May 18th (9am-12pm).
+Project Planning Session: Wednesday May 22nd (8:30am-11:30am).
 Half day, smaller meeting to coordinate research efforts and management needs.
-The Project planning session is reserved for fish health researchers to discuss 2023 and beyond study plans and to promote project coordination and collaboration.
+The Project planning session is reserved for fish health researchers to discuss 2024 and beyond study plans and to promote project coordination and collaboration.
 The planning session will include an opportunity for Q & A between fish health researchers and agency/tribal co-managers.
+The meeting format will be in-person.

 We look forward to seeing many familiar faces at this annual workshop on fish health related research in the Klamath River Basin!